edulan/react-app-example/README.md

 * index.js (electron app)

 ### Architecture
-This applications follows MobX conventions, in which everything is based on state and changes in the UI are reactions to that changes.
+This applications follows MobX conventions, in which everything is based on state and changes in the UI are reactions to state changes.

 Components only receive stores via props and interact with the external world via those stores.
+Stores are globally available for components via a `Provider`.

 Stores exposes a simple API to abstract components from outside world.
 Stores uses services to perform all actions that mutate state.